Grouped Discrete Representation for Object-Centric Learning: Proposed Method

-In case wrong channel grouping, we further design channel organizing.
-The key idea is: We use an invertible projection to organize the channel orders of the continuous representation for grouped discretization; Then use this projection to recover the (discretized) representation.
+In case incorrect channel grouping, we further design a channel organizing mechanism.
+The key idea is: We use an \textit{invertible projection} to organize the channel order of the continuous representation for grouped discretization, then apply this projection again to recover the (discretized) representation.

-\textit{Firstly}, we project the intermediate representation $\bm{Z}$ up to higher channel dimension with the pseudo-inverse of a learnable matrix $\bm{W}$:
+\textit{Firstly}, we project continuous representation $\bm{Z}$ to a higher channel dimension using the pseudo-inverse of a learnable matrix $\bm{W}$:

-where $\bm{Z}$ is in shape (height, width, channel = $c$); $\mathrm{pinv}(\cdot)$ is the pseudo-inverse operation; and matrix $\mathrm{pinv}(\bm{W})$ is in shape (channel = $c$, expanded channel = $8c$).
-This facilitates channels belonging to the same attribute to be placed together (\textit{i}) by allowing channel reordering through such transformation and (\textit{ii}) by producing more channel replicas to counteract the loss of mis-grouping.
+where $\bm{Z}$ is in shape (height, width, channel=$c$); $\mathrm{pinv}(\cdot)$ is pseudo-inverse; and matrix $\mathrm{pinv}(\bm{W})$ is in shape (channel=$c$, expanded channel=$8c$).
+This facilitates channels belonging to the same attribute to be placed together by (\textit{i}) enabling channel reordering and (\textit{ii}) generating extra channels to mitigate mis-grouping.

-\textit{Secondly}, group the expanded representation $\bm{Z}_+$ along the channel dimension and discretize it by L2 distance upon the attribute-level codebooks $\bm{C}$.
-Accordingly, we get code indexes $\bm{X}_{\mathrm{i}}$ and the expanded discrete representation $\bm{X}_+$.
-This is already formualted in Eq.~\ref{eq:vqvae_dist}-\ref{eq:index_tuple_to_scalar} above.
+\textit{Secondly}, we group $\bm{Z}_+$ along the channel dimension and discretize it using the attribute-level codebooks $\bm{C}$.
+This yields code indexes $\bm{X}_{\mathrm{i}}$ and the expanded discrete representation $\bm{X}_+$.
+This follows the formulation in Eq.~\ref{eq:vqvae_dist}-\ref{eq:index_tuple_to_scalar} above.